 Surgery for Canine Melanoma

-- If the surgeon gets clean margins, meaning the surgeon got all the tumor, then possibly only the vaccine is recommended after that.2
+- If the surgeon gets clean margins, meaning the surgeon got all the tumor, then possibly only the vaccine is next recommended.2

-- If the surgeon did not get clean margins, and some cancer cells were left, radiation and the vaccine are usually recommended.2
+- Radiation and the vaccine are usually recommended if the surgeon did not get clean margins and some cancer cells were left.2

-- For nail bed melanoma, the entire toe is usually amputated, as the tumor has often spread to nearby bone.
-Most dogs have no trouble adjusting to a missing toe, especially one that has been causing pain and lameness.
+- The entire toe is usually amputated for nail bed melanoma, as the tumor has often spread to nearby bone.
+Most dogs have no trouble adjusting to a missing toe, especially one causing pain and lameness.

 Surgical removal of lymph nodes is also often recommended if the melanoma has spread already.
 By the time it is diagnosed, 30% to 40% of melanomas have already spread.5